ashleylevi/findMySynonyms/README.md

 # findMySynonyms

+## About
-## findMySynonyms is my first attempt at building an application with Vue.
+findMySynonyms is my first attempt at building an application with Vue.
 It is a single-page application that allows users to find synonyms for a word they search.
 Additionally, the synonyms are clickable.
 When one is clicked synonyms will display for that new word.

 ## Project setup
 ```